YOU'RE ALL SET!

 Its walkable downtown area makes for an outdoor art gallery, boasting nearly 50 colorful murals that adorn its downtown buildings.
 Inspired by the murals found in British Columbia, the owners of the Lake Placid Mural Society started a movement in 1992 which would grow into over 146 pieces of artwork displayed throughout town.

 Surreal and sweet at the same time, these murals tell the town’s history with a touch of whimsy.
 If you’re up for an adventure, try and pinpoint the 17 artist-decorated trash containers that serve as companion pieces to the murals, from a train to a jack-in-the-box design.

 Home to a set of larger-than-life residents, Lake Placid is home to a vibrant clown college that graduates 25 new clowns a year.
 Toby’s Clown School has trained thousands of professionals in facial expressions, acting movements, and balloon art, making Lake Placid home to more clowns per capita than anywhere else in the country.
-One of the only museums dedicated to American Clowns, make sure to visit the American Clown Museum and School and to see over 700 pieces clown memorabilia, including a life-size hand-carved carousel horse.
+One of the only museums dedicated to American Clowns and one of the most unique museums in Florida, make sure to visit the American Clown Museum and School and to see over 700 pieces clown memorabilia, including a life-size hand-carved carousel horse.